Reda Mansour: Diplomacy

 Appointed at 35 years old, Mr. Mansour was the youngest Ambassador in Israel’s History.
-During his career in the Foreign Service, Mr. Mansour served as Ambassador of Israel to Ecuador.
+During his career in the foreign service, he served as Ambassador of Israel to Ecuador.
 Prior to that, he served as DCM in the Israeli Embassy in Portugal and as Consul in the Israeli Consulate in San Francisco.
 Mr. Mansour speaks five languages.

 He served as the Consul General in the Israeli Consulate in Atlanta.
-In January, 2007, the Georgia Senate passed a resolution honoring Mansour and others for efforts to promote peace and grow business, cultural and educational ties between the U.S. and Israel.
-He was the Israeli Ambassador to Brazil between 2014 and 2016, and has been the Israeli Ambassador to Panama since 2018 and concurrently serving to Barbados, Trinidad and Tobago and CARICOM.
+In January 2007, the Georgia Senate passed a resolution honoring Mansour and others for efforts to promote peace and grow business, cultural, and educational ties between the U.S. and Israel.
+He was the Israeli Ambassador to Brazil between 2014 and 2016.
+He later served as the Israeli Ambassador to Panama between 2018 and 2021 and as a non-resident Ambassador to Barbados, Trinidad and Tobago Guyana, Suriname and CARICOM.